 The method of payment should be recorded as a part of the Horizon transaction.
 The cheque is then recorded on Horizon as a part of the branch stock held.
-There are no customer details recorded on Horizon or retained in branch.
+There are no customer details recorded on Horizon or retained in branch hence the need to endorse the cheque with those details.